ALCOpenSource/Mentor-Management-System-Team-5/backend/README.md

 ## Techonologies

-* Frontend
+- Frontend
-* Backend
+- Backend
-* Database
+- Database
-* Deployment env
+- Deployment env

 ## How to contributing to this project

 To get it up and running on your local machine, follow the steps below:

-* Clone the repo with the command `git clonn
+- Clone the repo with the command `git clonn

-* Indicate your interest to work on any issue. "eg. I want to work on this issue or I am interested in this issue"
+- Indicate your interest to work on any issue. "eg. I want to work on this issue or I am interested in this issue"

-* Open a feature branch from the 'develop' branch. eg feat/
+- Open a feature branch from the 'develop' branch. eg feat/

-* Make sure the name is descriptive for your branch but not too long.
+- Make sure the name is descriptive for your branch but not too long.
 Lead with what the the branch is doing eg new feature or bug but follow this pattern `type/branch-description` eg `feature/add-login-functionality`.

-* Ensure your branch is up to date with latest changes before pushing
+- Ensure your branch is up to date with latest changes before pushing

-* Create a pull request against develop branch
+- Create a pull request against develop branch

-* Reference the issue you worked on in your PR
+- Reference the issue you worked on in your PR

-* Open a pull request against the develop branch and request a review from your
+- Open a pull request against the develop branch and request a review from your

 ### Frontend

-* Navigate to the project directory with the command `cd Mentor-Management-System-Team`
+- Navigate to the project directory with the command `cd Mentor-Management-System-Team`

-* Navigate to the frontend directory with the command `cd frontend`
+- Navigate to the frontend directory with the command `cd frontend`

-* Navigate to the frontend directory with the command `cd frontend mms-Admin`
+- Navigate to the frontend directory with the command `cd frontend mms-Admin`

-* Install all the dependencies with the command `npm install`
+- Install all the dependencies with the command `npm install`

-* Start the app with the command `npm run dev`
+- Start the app with the command `npm run dev`

-* Navigate to the app on your browser with the url `http://localhost:****` where **** is the port number displayed on your terminal.
+- Navigate to the app on your browser with the url `http://localhost:****` where \*\*\*\* is the port number displayed on your terminal.

 #### Backend

-* Beckend is available here.
+- Navigate to the project directory with the command `cd Mentor-Management-System-Team`
+- Navigate to the backend directory with the command `cd backend`
+- Navigate to the backend directory with the command `cd src`

+- Navigate to the backend directory with the command `cd mms.api`

+- Start the app with the command `dotnet run --project mms.api.csproj`

+- Navigate to the swagger documentation on your browser with the url `http://localhost:****/swagger/index.html` where \*\*\*\* is the port number displayed on your terminal.

 ## Design